SSL Connection Error on Safari

 2. Relaunch or Update Safari Browser

-So, try updating Safari on your iPhone if you use an outdated version.
+So, try updating Safari on your iPhone if you are using an outdated version.
 Then, proceed to the next step if the problem persists.

 3. Turn Off the Browser Extensions

-Now, go to the Safari options and click on Extensions to find the ones enabled.
+Now, go to the Safari options and click on Extensions to find the enabled ones.
 Toggle off the switches next to the ones that are running before exiting the Settings.
 You might have to relaunch Safari after taking this step to ensure an effective solution.

 4. Fix the Date and Time